dotnet/performance/docs/profiling-workflow-dotnet-runtime.md

 start %sln%
 ```

-You can just save it as `startvs.cmd` file and run providing path to the `testhost` folder produced by dotnet runtime build and a VS solution with repo project:
+You can just save it as `startvs.cmd` file and run providing path to the `testhost` folder produced by [dotnet/runtime](https://github.com/dotnet/runtime) build and a VS solution with repo project:

 ```cmd
 startvs.cmd "C:\Projects\runtime\artifacts\bin\testhost\netcoreapp5.0-Windows_NT-Release-x64\" "C:\Projects\repro\ProfilingDocs.sln"